Yonle/termux-proot/README.md

-# For Android users
+# To Android users
-For emulating termux inside termux, Use the first version of termux-proot.
+To emulate termux inside termux, Use the first version of termux-proot.

 (Execute this outside termux-proot environment)
 ```sh